-MarkUp is going to hit 20,000 users today which is a fantastic milestone for our team and the users who have adopted the product so far.
-It’s also a figure that can be considered both a large number relative to where we are today, and a small one relative to where we want to be in five years.
+MarkUp.io is going to hit 20,000 users today, which is a fantastic milestone for our team and the users who have adopted the product so far.
+It’s also a figure that can be considered both a large number relative to where we are today and a small one relative to where we want to be in five years.

-If you’re seeing MarkUp for the first time or have seen us post about it but finally decided to check it out, MarkUp is a platform that allows you to comment directly on any live/staging website or image.
+If you’re seeing MarkUp.io for the first time or have seen us post about it but finally decided to check it out, MarkUp.io is a platform that allows you to comment directly on any live/staging website, image, PDF, video, and other file types.
 Users invite colleagues and project stakeholders to collaborate on projects in real-time, keeping all digital feedback in one place.